craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/About People/Nations/The Kingdom of Prosper/Local Lore/Northern Conflicts, c.105af.md

 ## The Black Battle of Kanielkiln
 #### 106/02/10 -

-As the [[#Second Battle for the Centers]] continues, the Arthurians stand strong in their position
+As the [[#Second Battle for the Centers]] continues, the Arthurians stand strong in their position even as they face heavy losses against the Church forces, the 1st Auxiliary Corps in particular.
+As Arthurian reinforcements arrive in the form of the 1st and 4th Ranger Companies, the 22nd Volunteer Company, and the Chapter Proprius, the tide of battle turned favorable.
+With the Arthurian positions intact, the Church forces of the 1st and 2nd Infantry Corps, as well as the 1st Augmented Corps, would retreat into [[The Holy City of Kanielkiln]].

+After a reorganization, the Arthurian forces would begin an assault on Kanielkiln; the Cenvan Ranger Companies would be tasked with the encirclement of the city as the Knights and the Infantry would assault the eastern entrance of the city.

 ```
 ## Battle of Odaya